janousy/fedstellar-sync/docs/installation.rst

 =============
 * Python 3.8 or higher
 * pip3
+* Docker

 .. _deploy_venv:

-Deployment in a virtual environment
+Deploy a virtual environment
 ===================================

 `Virtualenv`_ is a tool to build isolated Python environments.